Lambikistan/aws-iot-intel/README.md

 ### Attach the Policy to Your Certificate

-1. If you have misplaced your `certificateArn`, you can issue the following command to locate it:
+1. If you have misplaced the `certificateArn` value, you can issue the following command to locate it:

    ``` bash